 Being a data-driven association is not just for organizations with a big staff.

-Here are four ways to make your small association a data-driven organization.
+Here are seven ways to make your small association a data-driven organization.

 By Michelle Schweitz, Marketing Manager, Community Brands